 Future of Supply Chain Analytics

-The future of supply chain analytics will be characterized by three key factors—customer-centricity, inter-operability, and agility.
+The importance of data analytics in supply chain will be characterized by three key factors—customer-centricity, inter-operability, and agility.

 - AI and ML – Artificial intelligence- and machine learning-based optimizations will become more and more prevalent in modern supply chains, especially in demand forecasting, production planning, warehousing, transportation, and predictive maintenance.